 Where can I buy these regional Japan Rail passes?

-You don’t have to buy JR East passes before arriving in Japan, but you can if you want to—and it is often cheaper if you do.
+You don’t have to buy JR East passes before arriving in Japan, but you can if you want to.
 Passes can be purchased at both Haneda and Narita Airport on arrival, or from major JR East stations.
 In Tokyo, you can pick one up at Tokyo, Shinjuku, Shinagawa, Shibuya, Ikebukuro and Ueno Stations, as well as other major JR stations.
 You can also purchase a JR East pass through authorized travel agents in the same way as the JR Pass, or online.

 Do I need a JR East Pass?